-A good system is to separate paper pieces into three categories: trash, to-do and file.
+A good system is to separate paper pieces into three categories: trash/recycle, shred, and file.

-By organizing your paper into those piles, you’ll find it extremely easy to sort it out once and for all.
+By arranging your paper into those piles, you’ll find it easier to sort it out once and for all.

-When you have finished decluttering your interior house, you should move forward to your garage.
+When you have finished decluttering your home’s interior, you should move forward to your garage.

-A good step in starting the whole process is to take everything out and put like things together.
+A good step in starting the whole process is to take everything out and put alike things together.

-Decluttering your house can be an overwhelming yet worthy experience.
+Decluttering your house can be an overwhelming but worthy experience.

 Although you may find it a bit difficult and chaotic at first, you will soon discover that it’s not so complicated after all.

-You simply have to create a thorough plan to your mind and stick to it, even if you feel exhausted, bored to death or even frightened by the idea of disposing some of your personal items.
+You simply have to create a thorough plan in your mind and stick to it, even if you feel exhausted, bored to death, or even frightened by the idea of disposing of some of your personal items.

 Always remember that the first time you go through your home, it is only natural that you will not remove all the clutter.